 The Onewheel has an intelligent battery management system (BMS), designed to keep the battery in good shape.
 Future Motion made a statement that is fine to leave the board plugged in, f you plan to not ride in a couple of days it’s good practice to unplug the board. for long-term storage, more than 2 weeks leave it at 50-70%.
 When the board is fully charged and connected the BMS will start to balance the cells to keep them in good shape.

-How long does a Onewheel battery last?
+How long does an Onewheel battery last?

 The Onewheel+XR can go 12-18 miles on a full battery, compared to the Onewheel Pint and its predecessor, which has a range of about 6-8 miles per charge.